MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Provisioning.md

 ## Description
 This reference provides cmdlet descriptions and syntax for the provisioning cmdlets.
 It lists the cmdlets in alphabetical order.

+The provisioning is supported on Windows 11 client operating system only.

 ## provisioning Cmdlets
 ### [Export-ProvisioningPackage](Export-ProvisioningPackage.md)
 Extract the contents of a provisioning package.